-5. Human advisor: With the exception of Personal Capital, most robo advisors do not include investment advisors.
+5. Human advisor: With the exception of Empower, most robo advisors do not include investment advisors.
 The idea is that computers do the investing for you, thus reducing the cost.
 If you want an investment advisor, most of these options won’t meet your needs.

 My take on the robo advisor craze is three-fold: